Episode 1 | Sperm Whale

-The ING team ventures into the swamps of the Florida Everglades in search of the giant Burmese python.
+Venture into the swamps of the Florida Everglades as we search for the giant Burmese python.
 No one knows for sure how snakes native to South East Asia ended up in the Everglades, but now these giant reptiles are thriving in southern Florida's swamps and driving some native species into extinction.

 Along South Africa’s KwaZulu Natal coast miles of beach protection nets have been put in place to safeguard humans from a deadly threat: the great white shark.
-In 2010, the nets trapped a giant shark that weighed in at 1,984 lbs. and measured nearly 15 ft.; the largest great white caught since 2002.
-It presents an international team of experts with a rare opportunity to explore this hunter's anatomy to find out how it has evolved into the oceans most feared predator.
+In 2010, the nets trapped a giant shark that weighed in at 1,984 lbs. and measured nearly 15 ft.

-In Big Cats, the team dissects a lion alongside a tiger at London's Royal Veterinary College and travel to South Africa’s Welgevonden Game Reserve to see the lion in the wild.
+The team dissects a lion alongside a tiger at London's Royal Veterinary College and travel to South Africa’s Welgevonden Game Reserve to see the lion in the wild.
 One of the first things they tackle is the anatomy of the roar, which is the characteristic that separates big cats from small ones.
-They delve into the lion’s throat to find its voice box and make a new scientific discovery that helps explain how the vocal apparatus works like a trombone.

 Thought by many to be the stuff of legend, it was only in the late-19th century that the giant squid was first officially recorded by scientists, after one leviathan washed up on a New Zealand beach.
 Related to slugs and snails, this monster from the deep, along with its cousin the colossal squid, is the largest invertebrate in the world.